tasosfas/CS50-final-project-readme/README.md

  ![rent](https://github.com/tasosfas/test/blob/main/rent.JPG)

  #### Return a book
  In this page the user can return a book which has previously rented, so this book will become again available for renting by the other users.
 In the form, the user enters the title of the book he/she wants to return.
 If the user types a book that he/she has not rented previously, he/she will see an error message.
-After the return has been done succesffully the user is redirected to the index page.
+After the return has been done successfully the user is redirected to the index page.
  ![return](https://github.com/tasosfas/test/blob/main/return.JPG)

  #### History